klust/SupercomputersForStarters/docs/C05_Summary1/C05_S05_Andy_Bill.md

 should not be entirely to blame for this as it was not possible to use the extended mode (actually called protected mode) while keeping compatibility with older DOS software also, except via an undocumented trick (which is what OS/2 used).
-The 80386 was the first processor of Intel that offered a 32-bit instruction set, and it was also designed to run old 16-bit DOS programs well together with 32-bit software.
+The 80386 launched in 1985 and was the first processor of Intel that offered a 32-bit instruction set, and it was also designed to run old 16-bit DOS programs well together with 32-bit software.
 Though there were some Unix variants that supported the CPU in 32-bit mode and a 32-bit version of OS/2 in early 1992, it took Microsoft until Windows NT 3.1 in